synthetec/centreon-documentation/en/installation/installation-using-sources/central-platform.md

 ./install.sh -i
 ```

-Should result to the following output (here on a Debian 10):
+It should result to the following output (here on a Debian 10):

 ```text
 Script requirements                                                  OK